freeradical13/freeradical13.github.io/index.md

 #### Animals

 [Animals][] are a kingdom of multicellular eukaryotic heterotrophs that breathe oxygen, are able to move and reproduce sexually.
+[Tetrapods][] are animals with four limbs.
+A [limb][] is an organ that protrudes from the body and is usually used to aid in movement and other functions.

 ##### Vertebrates